AntiMicroX/antimicrox/BUILDING.md

     -DCHECK_FOR_UPDATES

 Default: OFF.
 Show update button in GUI when newer version is available.
+Recommended for builds distributed without package management systems.

     -DWITH_TESTS